allen-chen-noaa-gov/IOPAC_pub/README.md

 library(devtools)
 library(here)
 here()
 #The working directory should be the top level of the package.
+Go up one to install.
-install("IOPAC")
+install(here("..", "IOPAC_pub"))
 ```

 The wrapper function calls on eleven total inputs, two of which are